In The Beginning

 "In the Beginning God created the heaven and the earth."
 Many leading scientists agree that a single event, some call the "Big Bang", set in motion the steps that led to the formation of the universe we observe today.
 The Hebrew word "bara", used here in the original Hebrew, means the same thing as the English word "create", which means to cause to exist or bring into being.

 "And the earth was without form and void; and darkness was on the face of the deep."
 Scientists now have evidence indicating, that the elements, composing our planet are formed during the violent death of stars.
 Star-dust compares favorably to the Bible's description of the early earth.
 It could have been star-dust, drifting through the universe as cosmic dust, without form and void.
-Many scientists also believe there was no visual light emitted in the early universe.
+Many scientists also believe there was no visual light emitted in the early cosmos.
 The Bible also makes a very profound statement about that very thing, at this point, when it says "And darkness was on the face of the deep".
 This statement is very different from simply saying, "It was dark".
-I believe our scientific understanding of how light was trapped agrees very favorably with that statement.
-The timing corresponds favorably also.
+I believe our scientific understanding of how light was trapped in this much denser, but expanding cosmos agrees very favorably with that statement.
+We have proof today of light being trapped in the more dense environment of a black hole.
+The same is true of light caught in the early denser environment of the "Big Bang".
+The timing of these Bible statements also corresponds favorably to science.

 "Then God said let there be light, and there was light.
-And God saw the light, that it was good; and God divided the light from the darkness.
+And God saw that the light was good; and God divided the light from the darkness.
 God called the light day, and the darkness He called night."
-I believe this describes the period of the earth’s development, as it compressed, began to spin and entered into what was initially an unsteady orbit around the sun.
-Light from the sun, which had already been created during an earlier period, grew brighter as the earth came closer, and darkness would have been divided from light as the earth began to spin.
-This would have been the beginning of light and dark periods on the earth, but the earth would not have been in the stable orbit that exists today, and would not have been tilted on its axis as it is today.
-Most scientists do not believe the moon was in its present day location and orbit around the earth during this period that the Bible is describing here.
+I believe this describes the period of the earth’s development, as it compressed, then began to spin, entering into what was initially an unsteady orbit around the sun.
+Light from the sun, which had already been created during an earlier period, grew brighter as the earth came closer, and darkness would have been divided from light, as the earth began to spin.
+This would have been the beginning of light and dark periods on the earth, but science suggests that the earth would not have been in the stable orbit that exists today, and would not have been tilted on its axis as it is today.
+Most scientists do not believe the moon was in its present day, orbit around the earth during this period that the Bible is describing here.
 Notice that the Bible does not mention the moon or sun either, in its description of events here.

 "So the evening and the morning where the second day."

 "And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.
 And the evening and the morning were the third day”.
 Stromatolites found in the swallow waters of Greenland may be among the earliest forms of life on earth.
 Notice that the writer did not say that God created the grass.
 Instead, he said, "God said let the earth bring forth grass".
 This is a very profound statement.
 It is a command that not only causes the genesis of life, but also gives life, itself, power to regenerate.
-This is an ordered process commanded and ordered by God, which could look a lot like accidental evolution to a carnal observer, considering only his own natural explanation for the genesis of life through the five senses and rejecting anything which he cannot see, touch, smell, taste or hear.
-However, to an objective observer, statistically speaking, there is good scientific evidence to support the case for intelligent design.
-Science says plants came before animals, and that is exactly what the Bible is saying here.
-Plants came before animals.
+This is an ordered process commanded and ordered by God, which could look a lot like accidental evolution to a simple minded observer, considering only his own limited intellectual explanations for the genesis of life.
+However, to an objective observer, statistically speaking, there is good scientific evidence, to support the case for an intelligent being behind the design of the cosmos and life.
+Science says plants came before animals, and that is exactly what the Bible is says.

 “And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.”
-This is describing the positioning of the earth and moon in the proper distances and angles to the sun, to promote a proper climate for the animal life that was to follow.
-The sun and moon were already in existence.
-The writer says nothing here about the creation of the sun and moon.
-If the sun and moon had been created at this point by God, then the writer would have said so.
+Notice the writer did not say God created the lights.
+Instead, he indicates that God is positioning the lights because this verse is describing the earth and moon being placed in the proper distances, and proper angles to the sun, to promote orbital stability and seasonal climates.
+The sun and moon already existed and the Bible does not contradict that scientific fact.
+If the sun and moon had been created at this point, by God, then the writer would have said so.
 Instead, he makes a very different statement when he said, “And God said, Let there be lights”.
 This statement is said in the same context as the earlier statement in verse 3 where God said let there be light.
 Light already existed.
 It just needed to be free to perform as God intended it to perform.
-In the same way, here, the sun and moon already existed, but needed God’s command to line up properly with the earth in order to create proper time spans and proper amounts of light for the day-time and darkness for the night-time and also a properly tilted axis for the seasons.
+In the same way, here, the sun and moon already existed, but they needed to be lined up properly with the earth in order to create proper time spans and proper amounts of light for the day-time, and darkness for the night-time, and also, provide a properly tilted axis for the seasons.

 “And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: [he made] the stars also.
 And God set them in the firmament of the heaven to give light upon the earth, And to rule over the day and over the night, and to divide the light from the darkness: and God saw that [it was] good.
 And the evening and the morning were the fourth day.”
 The writer does not say that God created the sun and moon at this point.
 Instead, he says God “made” two great lights.
 The word for “made” here, in Hebrew, is asah (aw-saw'); a primitive root word used in the broadest sense and widest application with definitions as follows: accomplish, advance, appoint, apt, be at, become, bear, bestow, bring forth, bruise, be busy, certainly, have the charge of, commit, deal (with), deck, displease, do, (ready) dress (-ed), (put in) execute (-ion), exercise, fashion, feast, [fighting-] man, finish, fit, fly, follow, fulfill, furnish, gather, get, go about, govern, grant, great, hinder, hold ([a feast]), indeed, be industrious, journey, keep, labor, maintain, make, be meet, observe, be occupied, offer, officer, pare, bring (come) to pass, perform, prepare, procure, provide, put, requite, sacrifice, serve, set, shew, sin, spend, surely, take, thoroughly, trim, very, vex.
 One can see, by this broad range of meanings for the Hebrew word “asah”, that the writer was not indicating the creation of the sun and moon.
 If he had wanted to do that, he would have used the Hebrew word “bara” as he did in other passages, when he was indicating that God was bringing something into being, which had not previously existed.
 Instead, he is indicating that the sun and moon were being positioned to perform as God had intended them to perform.
 We can correctly interpret this scripture to say, And God “advanced” or “appointed” or “set” or “put” two great lights in place to rule over the day and night, the greater to rule over the day, and the lesser to rule over the night.

 “And God said, Let the waters bring forth abundantly the moving creature that hath life, and fowl [that] may fly above the earth in the open firmament of heaven.”
-Astonishingly, the writer mentions animal life beginning in the ocean, which is exactly what most scientists believe.
+Astonishingly, the writer mentions animal life beginning in the ocean, which is exactly what most scientists believe it began.

 “And God created great whales, and every living creature that moves, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that [it was] good.
 And God blessed them, saying, Be fruitful, and multiply, and fill the waters in the seas, and let fowl multiply in the earth.
 And the evening and the morning were the fifth day.”
 This very short summation of the genesis of animal life states very clearly, that God brings all life into being.
 The writer uses the Hebrew word “bara” for “create”.
 Ordered events like the formation of life have not one example that has happened accidentally.
 The scientific process cannot prove that the God of the Bible created life, but it also has not one documented observation showing life accidentally creating itself.